Search Engine Optimization (SEO) Techniques

 Your top-level heading might be made up solely of a target keyword or keyword phrase; see related suggestions below.

 2. Place your heading in the title tag within your HTML header and limit the text to no more than about 66 characters, including spaces.
-In the search results of the world's most important search engine, Google, the text in the title tag is cut off after 66 characters and replaced with an ellipsis.
+In the search results of the world’s most important search engine, Google, the text in the title tag is cut off after 66 characters and replaced with an ellipsis.
 Just as with the first heading on your page, the text in your title element is tailored to represent exactly what the content of your page is about.
-Typically, the text in your title tag should match your first headline on the page, or be a shortened version of your first heading if the heading is longer than 66 characters.
+Typically, the text in your title tag should match or closely resemble your first headline on the page, or be a shortened version of your first heading if the heading is longer than 66 characters.
 Example:

 <title>Search Engine Optimization (SEO) Techniques</title>